You can access SUSE Customer Center with any browser, but we have optimized our application for the latest version of Firefox and Chrome.

 The SUSE Customer Center might work with Internet Explorer 11, Edge, Safari and older versions of Firefox and Chrome.
 However, it has not been tested with these browsers.

-If you do not have an account, you must create one the first time you log in to SUSE Customer Center.
+If you do not have a SUSE account, you must create one the first time you log in to SUSE Customer Center:

-After you have a login account, you can log in to the SUSE Customer Center.
+After you have a SUSE account, you can log in to the SUSE Customer Center.

-You must have a login account to be able to access SUSE Customer Center.
-If you do not have an account, click "Create an account" and follow the instructions presented above.
+You must have a SUSE account to be able to access SUSE Customer Center.
+If you do not have an SUSE account yet, follow the instructions presented in Creating a SUSE Account.

 Your personal account information includes details such as your name and contact information.
 This information is stored as part of your login account.

 You will be redirected to a page that allows you to change your SUSE credentials.

 SUSE Customer Center gives you a single location from which you can manage your products and subscriptions, view and manage your installed systems, and perform various other actions that help you manage your accounts.

 The dashboard shows you a snapshot of your products, subscriptions, systems, and alerts.
 The sidebar on the left is the main means of navigation that will help you find your way within SUSE Customer Center.